Skip to main content

 Measuring Wait Times for Cancer Surgeries

-Priority levels and target times for cancer surgeries in Ontario are set by surgeons, specialists and health care administrators across the province, based on clinical evidence, to guide treatment decisions and to improve patient access and outcomes.
+Patients with emergency conditions (Priority 1) are seen immediately and are not included in wait times data.
+Priority levels 2, 3, and 4 are determined by surgeons, specialists, and other health care providers, based on clinical evidence, to guide treatment decisions and improve patient access and outcomes.

-Priority level for the patient's condition
+Priority level for patients’ condition

 Clinical description

-Target time* to patient's first cancer surgical appointment
+Target time* to patients’ first cancer surgical appointment

 Target time** from decision to having cancer surgery